tieubao/notes/source/_posts/2019-07-17-the-unconventional.markdown

 - from gather people with like mind and build the organization we'd love to work at
 - where judgments are fair and run by the right ideas
-- people payout are equal to their contribution
+- people payout are equal to their contribution so they can make money and be cool at the same time
-- should commit to the quality, not the sales quantity
+- people should commit to the quality, not the sales quantity
 - the team members have time to think about the next problem they want to solve or can join the team on self-development progress.

 It's like Utopia for software engineers and innovators.

-From the start, thinking about its high risk and chance to fail is usually around my thought.
-But it's getting confident in me over time.
-There are few companies out there.
-They did the same thing, and they stood out.
+The thought about an unusual business approach, high risk, and considerable chances to fail often appear in my head.
+But things are getting confident in me over time.
+There are few companies out there did the same thing, and they stood out.

 Remember when Steve Job talked about why he didn't hire the professional managers?
 In the fast-paced industry like tech, the developer turned manager rule the works.
 The professional managers can't do crap about that.
 Managing at Dwarves Foundation is a part-time occupation, next to being involved with doing the work itself.